 I try to live a very active lifestyle, but the summer can be hard!
 There is always so much going on.
-Some weeks are great; out hiking and eating well – and then there are other times with the ‘vacation mode’ mentality… deciding to just slack off and indulge.
+Some weeks are great; hiking, running, and eating well – and then there are times with the ‘vacation mode’ mentality — deciding to just slack off and indulge.

-Getting back to balance – like most of you, I like to know what I’m eating, read labels, know where my food is from etc. Since I don’t eat animal products (meat, dairy, gelatin, fish etc).
-I need to make sure I’m getting all the nutrients I need, especially to be fuelled for all that I do.
+I like to know what I’m eating, read labels, know where my food is coming from, and since I don’t eat most animal products (meat, dairy, gelatin), I need to make sure I’m getting all the nutrients I need, especially to be fuelled for all the activities I do.

-That said, I’ve been a fan of Vega for years; vegan and a local company – are just a couple of reasons why I dig them.
+That said, I’ve been a fan of Vega for years, and it being vegan and a local company are just a couple of reasons why I dig them.
 I’ve been lucky to meet the Vega team and to collaborate on projects with them too.

 That’s how I met rock star nutritionist – Bridgette Clare!
 Let me tell you a little bit about B…

 Bridgette is a nutritionist and instructor at Spin Society in Vancouver.
 As a nutritionist and an indoor cycling instructor, she ensures that people are heard and encouraged to be their best self.
-Bridgette has an outstanding background in nutrition, she attended CSNN where she graduated as a Registered Holistic Nutritionist (RHN) and went on to be a Product Specialist.
+Bridgette has an outstanding background in nutrition, she attended the Canadian School of Natural Nutrition where she graduated as a Registered Holistic Nutritionist (RHN) and went on to be a Product Specialist.
 Now she’s the Customer Experience Team Lead at Vega.